 There are several other mineral elements needed by the body in lesser amounts than the main minerals above.

 Chlorine is needed for maintaining a healthy digestive system.
 Deficiency of chlorine in the diet is rare, as it used in the processing and preservation of many foods.
 Dietary sources include wholemeal bread, oats, eggs, butter, and prawns.

 Chromium helps to ensure a healthy metabolism and regulate blood sugar levels within the body.
 Trace amounts can be found in many food and drinks, including broccoli, yeast, grapes, liver, orange juice, potatoes, turkey, red wine and beer.

 Cobalt is needed for the production of red blood cells and can be found in liver, red meat, fish, green leafy vegetables, milk, and nuts.
 Cobalt is also important for the absorption and use of other nutrients within the body.

 Copper is needed for the formation of red blood cells, collagen and healthy bones.
 Copper can be found in a wide range of foods, including liver, fish, nuts, whole grains and green leafy vegetables.

-Iron is essential for the production of red blood cells, with deficiency leading to anaemia and other health problems.
-Iron can be found in many different foods, including liver, pate, red meat, offal, bread, potatoes, green leafy vegetables, oatmeal and lentils.
+Iron is essential for the production of red blood cells, with deficiency leading to anemia and other health problems.
+Iron can be found in many different foods, including liver, pate, red meat, offal, bread, potatoes, green leafy vegetables, oatmeal, and lentils.

-Trace elements of other minerals, such as fluorine, manganese, molybdenum and iodine, are also needed by the body.
-In most cases, unless there is a specific medical condition that causes deficiency, these minerals are consumed as part of a normal diet.
+Trace elements of other minerals, such as fluorine, manganese, molybdenum, and iodine, are also needed by the body.
+In most cases, unless there is a specific medical condition that causes a deficiency, these minerals are consumed as part of a normal diet.